-This textbook provides both profound technological knowledge and a comprehensive treatment of essential topics in music processing and music information retrieval.
+This textbook provides both profound technological knowledge and a comprehensive treatment of essential topics in music processing and music information retrieval (MIR).
 Including numerous examples, figures, and exercises, this book is suited for students, lecturers, and researchers working in audio engineering, computer science, multimedia, and musicology.
 In the following, we give an overview of the book's content.
 The preface of the book contains further information on the overall structure of the book, the interconnections between the various topics and techniques, as well as suggestions on how this book may be used as a basis for different courses.
-The preface can be obtained here.
+A PDF of the table of content (Springer 2021 can be obtained here.

 Musical information can be represented in many different ways.
 In Chapter 1, we consider three widely used music representations: sheet music, symbolic, and audio representations.
 This first chapter also introduces basic terminology that is used throughout the book.
 In particular, we discuss musical and acoustic properties of audio signals including aspects such as frequency, pitch, dynamics, and timbre.

 Important technical terminology is covered in Chapter 2.
 In particular, we approach the Fourier transform—which is perhaps the most fundamental tool in signal processing—from various perspectives.
 For the reader who is more interested in the musical aspects of the book, Section 2.1 provides a summary of the most important facts on the Fourier transform.
 In particular, the notion of a spectrogram, which yields a time–frequency representation of an audio signal, is introduced.
 The remainder of the chapter treats the Fourier transform in greater mathematical depth and also includes the fast Fourier transform (FFT)—an algorithm of great beauty and high practical relevance.